Kriehubergasse gymnasia centre

 project management: Gerda Polig

-general planning: ARTEC Architekten
+all-inclusive assignment: ARTEC Architekten

 structural engineering: Werkraum Ingenieure, Vienna